ultradns/terraform-provider-ultradns/docs/resources/record.md

 The following arguments are supported:

 * `zone_name` - (Required) (String) Name of the zone.
 * `owner_name` - (Required) (String) The domain name of the owner of the RRSet.
 Can be either a fully qualified domain name (FQDN) or a relative domain name.
-If provided as a FQDN, it must be contained within the zone name FQDN.
+If provided as a FQDN, it must be contained within the zone name's FQDN.
 * `record_type` - (Required) (String) Must be formatted as the well-known resource record type (A, AAAA, TXT, etc.) or the corresponding number for the type; between 1 and 65535.<br/>
 Below are the suported resource record type with its corresponding number:<br/>
 `A (1)`